Aryan-More7/amazon-review-sentiment-analysis/README.md

 The analysis uses text preprocessing, TF-IDF feature extraction, and a Logistic Regression classifier to learn patterns in customer feedback.
 In addition to model performance, the project includes visual analysis to better understand customer behaviour and model decision-making.

+## Visual Analysis

+The following plots provide additional insight into customer review behaviour and model decision-making.

 ## Dataset

 The project uses the **Amazon Reviews Polarity dataset** released by the Stanford Network Analysis Project (SNAP).